Knoblauchpilze/tcp-server/README.md

 ### Launch/debug configuration

 In order to run and debug the executable(s) created by the project you can use the following launch configuration: this will launch the server and allow to debug it if needed directly in the IDE.
+You can paste the following content in a file under `.vscode/launch.json`:

 ```json
 {